-Gro oup
+Gro up

-Note 2012 2011
+Note 2013 2012

-\$'000 \$'000
+- \$'000 \$'000

-Borrowing costs paid and payable to banks 19 16,522 19,150
+Borrowing costs paid and payable to banks 18 7,491 16,522

-Borrowing costs have been capitalised at rates ranging from 0.96% to 2.56% (2011: 0.65% to 2.80%) per annum for development properties.
+Borrowing costs have been capitalised at rates ranging from 1.03% to 1.31% (2012: 0.96% to 2.56%) per annum for development properties.

-As at 31 March 2012, the allowance for foreseeable losses is estimated taking into account estimated selling prices and estimated total construction costs.
+Allowance for foreseeable losses (when applicable) is estimated taking into account estimated selling prices and estimated total construction costs.
 The estimated selling prices are based on recent selling prices for the development project or comparable projects and prevailing property market conditions.
 The estimated total construction costs are based on contracted amounts and, in respect of amounts not contracted for, management's estimates of the amounts to be incurred taking into consideration historical trends of the amounts incurred.
+Based on this assessment, the Group believes that none of the property development projects are loss-making.
+Hence, there is no allowance for foreseeable losses required as at 31 March 2013 (2012: \$nil).